brandonkhor/cse15l-lab-reports/lab2.md

 After entering the URL containing `/add-message`, the method `handleRequest` in the `Handler` class is called.

 The only argument passed to this method is the URL.
-Some fields that I created were `String entries`, which stores all messages added, `String[] parameters`, which ensures that the URL format is correct, and `String[] queryParts`, which splits up the message and the user.
+The one field that I created was `String entries`, which stores all messages added. `String[] parameters`, which ensures that the URL format is correct, and `String[] queryParts`, which splits up the message and the user, are local variables in my code.

 The values of `String[] parameters` and `String[] queryParts` changes entirely for each new message.
 For this specific request, `parameters[0]` is `"s"`, `parameters[1]` is `"Hello%20CSE15L&user"`, and `parameters[2]` is `"brandonkhor"`. `queryParts[0]` `"Hello CSE15L"` and `queryParts[1]` is `"user"`.
 The formatted message is added onto `String entries`.
 For this specific request, "brandonkhor: Hello CSE15L" and a new line is added onto `String entries`, which is an empty String at the moment.